 In June 2017, we sought the community’s view on the values, interests, issues and constraints associated with the Ōtaki to north of Levin project and in early 2018 we will seek more public feedback.
 The results of the previous round of consultation [PDF, 5.8 MB] are being used to help develop corridor options for the project.

-The next round of public engagement for the Ōtaki to north of Levin project will begin in early 2018 and will provide our project partners, stakeholders and local community with an opportunity to review the shortlist of proposed options and contribute to the selection of a preferred corridor.
+The next round of public engagement for the Ōtaki to north of Levin project began on 5 February 2018 and provides our project partners, stakeholders and local community with an opportunity to review the shortlist of proposed options and contribute to the selection of a preferred corridor.

 It's anticipated a recommended corridor option will be put to the Transport Agency Board in mid-2018.